butaixianran/Blender-Vmd-Retargeting/README.md

 * (**Bonus**) [Convert Daz model to MMD](daz_to_mmd.md)

 # Install
-* Install the .zip file you get from online shop.
+* Install the .zip file you get from online shop in Blender.
+Be noticed, Blender has addon and extension panel, they are different
 * Search "Vmd retargeting" in your addon list and enable it
 * In viewport, press "N" to display tool panels, select "Vmd Retarget" panel

 If you are new to blender and don't know how to install a blender addon, search: "blender install addon" in google.